Get Matched With Early Childhood Education Programs

 If you already have a bachelor’s degree in a non-teaching field, consider returning to school for a master’s in education.
 Most states allow this, though you might need to complete some prerequisite courses you would otherwise have completed in a bachelor’s teaching program.
 Many undergraduate degrees offer a natural progression to enter a master’s in teaching.

-The third pathway is to demonstrate that you have the basic necessary skills.
-In California, you can take the California Basic Educational Skills Test (CBEST), which measure math, writing, and reading skills.
-You need to hold at least a bachelor’s degree from an accredited college or university and take and complete a credentialing program that has been accredited.
-This requires you to complete a student teaching assignment, be tested for tuberculosis, and complete any other courses recommended for your career path.
-Other states may have similar alternative paths, but you’ll have to check for your state individually in order to find the best path to a teaching career for you.
+The third pathway is demonstrating the necessary basic skills.
+In California, you can take the California Basic Educational Skills Test (CBEST), which measures math, writing, and reading abilities.
+You’ll need at least a bachelor’s degree from an accredited institution and completion of an accredited credentialing program.
+This includes student teaching, a tuberculosis test, and any additional recommended courses.
+Other states may offer similar alternative paths, so check your state’s specific requirements to find the best route to your teaching career.

 While each of these require significant effort, once you have your teaching certification, it will be worth it.